 Has your organisation or related entities had a reportable incident or received a penalty, notice, prosecution, warning, enforcement action or regulatory intervention from any environmental and safety laws in the last five years?
-Yes No

-If yes, please provide details, attach relevant notice/s and evidence that the penalty, notice, prosecution, enforcement action or regulatory intervention has been satisfactorily resolved and that the level of compliance since the breach is satisfactory.
+Yes ☐ No If yes, please provide details, attach relevant notice/s and evidence that the penalty, notice, prosecution, enforcement action or regulatory intervention has been satisfactorily resolved and that the level of compliance since the breach is satisfactory.

 Do you acknowledge that TSA may undertake checks with EPA, WorkSafe or other relevant regulators about your organisation and related entities' compliance with environmental and safety laws?
-Yes No

-Do you acknowledge that the project delivery partners (including sub-contractors) agree to provide information to TSA should EPA, WorkSafe or other compliance checks be required about their compliance with environmental and safety laws?

-Yes No

-Conflict of Interest

-Conflict of Interest means any matter, circumstance, interest or activity affecting the applicant or its Related Persons which may appear to impair the ability of the applicant to undertake the Project diligently and independently or perform its obligations under any funding agreement with TSA in relation to the Project.

-No current or potential conflict of interest exists

-We disclose the following conflict/s of interest and indicate I below how we propose to manage it/them

-Checklist

-My organisation is eligible to submit an Application

-I have read the guidelines carefully and my project addresses the priorities established in the guidelines.

-I have read, understand and agree to the Funding terms and conditions relating to this grant

-I have completed all questions and addressed all criteria set out in the questions.

-I have advised the project delivery partners (including sub-contractors) that EPA, WorkSafe or other compliance checks may be required and if so will provide information to TSA on request.

-I have attached all relevant documents for example valid permits, letters of support, EPA and/or WorkSafe notices, evidence that any EPA and/or WorkSafe breach has been satisfactorily resolved and the level of compliance since the breach is satisfactory.
+Yes □ No Do you acknowledge that the project delivery partners (including sub-contractors) agree to provide information to TSA should EPA, WorkSafe or other compliance checks be required about their compliance with environmental and safety laws?
+Yes ☐ No ' Conflict of Interest Conflict of Interest means any matter, circumstance, interest or activity affecting the appli which may appear to impair the ability of the applicant to undertake the Project diligently its obligations under any funding agreement with TSA in relation to the Project.
+No current or potential conflict of interest exists We disclose the following conflict/s of interest and indicate below how we propose to manage it/the m: Checklist My organisation is eligible to submit an Application I have read the guidelines carefully and my project addresses the priorities established in the guidelir nes.
+I have read, understand and agree to the Funding terms and conditions relating to this questions and addressed all criteria set out in the questions. grant I have c ompleted all I have advised the project delivery partners (including sub-contractors) that EPA, Work checks may be required and if so will provide information to TSA on request.
+Safe or other o compliance I have attached all relevant documents for example valid permits, letters of support, EF evidence that any EPA and/or WorkSafe breach has been satisfactorily resolved and the breach is satisfactory.
 I warrant that I have authority to sign this application on behalf of the applicant.
-The Declaration is signed by an authorised person with delegated authority to make this application on behalf of my organisation and execute the Declaration (i.e. Chairperson, Chief Executive Officer, Secretary, Public Officer, Treasurer or Chief Financial Officer).
+The D authorised person with delegated authority to make this application on behalf of my o Declaration (i.e. Chairperson, Chief Executive Officer, Secretary, Public Officer, Treasur organisation an d execute the

+Tyre Stewardship Fund Demonstration and Infrastructure Application Form